 The research and development credit carryforwards are available to reduce future regular income taxes.
 The federal research and development credit carryforwards will begin to expire in 2037, while the South Carolina research and development credit carryforwards will begin to expire in 2027.
-California research and development credit carryforwards have no expiration date.
+California research and development credit carryforwards are available to expire in 2027.
+California research and development credit carryforwards will begin to expire in 2027.